What is the role of a cyber incident response supplier?

 By definition, incident response is a formal, planned approach to addressing and managing the mitigation of violations of security policies and recommended practices.
-An incident response plan aims to reduce the damage caused by an incident and restore operations to business as usual as soon as possible.
+A cyber Incident Response Plan (IRP) aims to reduce the damage caused by an incident and restore operations to business as usual as soon as possible.

 The most successful ‘response’ is built on planning, preparation, agreeing on an operational approach to follow, rehearsing and improving that process over time.
-However, many organisations do not have the budget, resources and internal expertise to build a robust incident response plan.
+However, many organisations do not have the budget, resources and internal expertise to build a robust IRP.

 Even for large, multi-national organisations – with a dedicated security operations centre (“SOC”) – managing a sophisticated cyber-attack can be challenging.
 This is why many companies choose to outsource at least some of their security incident response capability.

 Utilising third-party experts for incident response can help organisations handle security incidents better, enabling access to dedicated specialists who understand how to perform incident response effectively and swiftly.